’Tis the Season for Winter Shelling! Four Tips to Finding the Best Sea Shells in Pensacola

-Gone are the days of lazily lounging in the summer sun and beating the heat by floating the day away in the beautiful warm water off Pensacola Beach.
-We've traded in our flip-flops, swimsuits and floats for water shoes, scoop nets and mesh bags, and we’re out walking the beach, on a determined mission for finding the best of the best seashells.
+Goodbye to lazily lounging in the summer sun and beating the heat by floating the day away in the beautiful warm water off Pensacola Beach.
+We've traded in our flip-flops, swimsuits and floats and we’re out walking the beach, on a determined mission for finding the best of the best seashells.

 For the serious shell enthusiasts to the casual beachcomber, winter shelling along Pensacola Beach and the Gulf Islands National Seashore is a time that is looked forward to all year with excited anticipation.
 On any given morning, after the night's high tide has come and gone, the Gulf has left a shoreline littered with gifts for the shell-seekers.